valancej/NIST-SP-800-190/README.md

 - DOCKER_AUTH
 - API_KEY

+###### 4.1.5 Use of untrusted images

+As outlined in the publication, organization should maintain a set of trusted images and registries.
+By only allowing trusted images to be used, the risk of untrusted, vulnerable images is mitigated.
+There are several tools that can be used to help with achieving this:

+- Anchore
+- Notary
+- Jenkins
+- Docker Registry

+More details around how to setup a secure container based CI/CD Pipeline here: https://anchore.com/blog/container-security-cicd-pipeline-open-source/

 ###### 4.2.2 Stale images in the registry

 There are two ways to mitigate the risk of stale images being used: